juju/docs/1194-using-juju-with-microk8s.md

 microk8s.enable dns storage
 ```

 This will bring about changes to the cluster.
-Re-invoking the last command should eventually give you something like this:
+Re-invoking the `microk8s.kubectl get all --all-namespaces` should eventually give you something like this:

 ```text
 NAMESPACE     NAME                                        READY   STATUS    RESTARTS   AGE